MrLizarazo-YourPartnerAI/MrLizarazo-YourPartnerAI/README.md

 Especially welcome friends from China and other countries, who due to government limitations cannot expand their ideas to the rest of the world.

 - 🌱 I’m currently learning Programation in Python...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on expanding your ideas in Latin America and the rest of the world and in whatever way I can help you
 - 📫 How to reach me: https://www.linkedin.com/in/luis-lizarazo-7b7607152/